A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: Introduction

-We conclude the paper with Section \ref{s:applications}, in which we discuss various applications of Theorem \ref{t:KoebeHeis}, both for the sub-Riemannian and the Kor\'{a}nyi distance.
-Coupled with ball estimates and covering arguments, the Koebe theorem yields quasiconformal versions of results established in \cite{LRj} for quasisymmetries in an abstract setting.
-In Section \ref{ss:diam} we extend a diameter estimate for images of curves under quasiconformal mappings by P.\ Koskela, \cite[Lemma 2.6]{Koskela1994}, to the setting of $\Hei$.
-Our result is slightly more flexible than the original lemma, since we allow for a quantitative control of the lengths of curves.
-By using an $\mathbb{H}^1$ version of the radial stretch mapping we show the sharpness of Proposition~\ref{t:diam}.
-Section \ref{subs:comp} is devoted to proving the comparability relation between the $L^p$-operator norm of the differential of a quasiconformal mapping and the $L^p$-integral of $a_f$.
-The proof of this observation, see Theorem~\ref{t:comparable}, employs several of the results proved in Sections \ref{s:prelim}--\ref{s:Koebe}.
-Furthermore, our proof requires a Harnack type-estimate for $a_f$, see Lemma~\ref{lem:afHI}, and a specific Whitney decomposition, Lemma~\ref{l:whitney}.
-We consider such results of independent interest and trust that they will find more applications in geometric mapping theory on $\Hei$.
-Finally, in Section \ref{sec:metrics}, we extend a result of Bonk--Koskela--Rohde~\cite{bkr98} regarding conformal metrics and quasiconformal mappings on the unit ball to general domains in the Heisenberg group, see Proposition~\ref{p:a_f_conf_density}.
-We hope that quasiconformal densities and related metrics can be further investigated in the future.
+We also discuss various applications of Theorem \ref{t:KoebeHeis}, both for the sub-Riemannian and the Kor\'{a}nyi distance: \begin{itemize} \item Coupled with ball estimates and covering arguments, the Koebe theorem yields quasiconformal versions of results established in \cite{LRj} for quasisymmetries in an abstract setting.
+In Proposition~\ref{t:diam} we extend a diameter estimate for images of curves under quasiconformal mappings by P.\ Koskela, \cite[Lemma 2.6]{Koskela1994}, to the setting of $\Hei$ and we use an $\mathbb{H}^1$ version of the radial stretch mapping to show the sharpness of this result. \item Section \ref{subs:comp} is devoted to proving the comparability relation between the $L^p$-ope{\-}ra{\-}tor norm of the horizontal differential of a quasiconformal mapping and the $L^p$-integral of $a_f$, see Theorem~\ref{t:comparable}.
+This extends a result by Astala and Koskela \cite{MR1191747} to the Heisenberg setting and it shows how the global integrability properties of the horizontal derivative of a quasiconformal map on a domain in $\Hei$ depend on the distortion properties encoded by $a_f$.
+Amongst others, our proof requires a specific Whitney decomposition, Lemma~\ref{l:whitney}, which we believe to be of independent interest. \item Finally, in Section \ref{sec:metrics}, we apply several of the mentioned results together with Theorem \ref{t:KoebeHeis} to extend a result of Bonk--Koskela--Rohde~\cite{bkr98} regarding conformal metrics and quasiconformal mappings on the unit ball to general domains in the Heisenberg group, equipped with either $d_{\Hei}$ or $d_s$.
+Namely, we prove the following result (see Proposition~\ref{p:a_f_conf_density} for the precise statement): \end{itemize} \begin{thm} If $f:\Omega \to \Omega'$ is a $K$-quasiconformal map between domains $\Omega,\Omega' \subsetneq \Hei$, then $a_f$ satisfies \begin{enumerate} \item a Harnack inequality, \item a growth condition for volume: